diehlpk/diehlpk.github.io/_posts/blog/2020-11-18-compiling-hpx-rostam.md

 ## Login to rostam

-I assume that you followd followed the instructions and you can login to rostam.cct.lsu.edu the head ndoe of the cluster.
+I assume that you followed followed the instructions and you can login to rostam.cct.lsu.edu the head node of the cluster.
 From this node, you will compile HPX, generate the slurm input files, and will submit jobs.
-After unsing ssh to connect rostam, you should see following output in the temrinal
+After using ssh to connect rostam, you should see following output in the terminal

 {% highlight bash %}